 Taps of all kinds are available in a wide range of styles to suit any taste.
 Many contemporary bathroom taps are more angular in their design and frequently have lever handles that can be lifted or lowered to control the water flow.
 Classic or traditional taps are often curved or arching.

 Rotational handles can also come in different styles themselves.
-Cross handle taps, with the four distinctive knobs, can be easy to grip and bring a wonderfully classic look to any basin or bath.
+Cross handle taps, with the 4 distinctive knobs, can be easy to grip and bring a wonderfully classic look to any basin or bath.

 The wide range of taps on offer can sometimes seem bewildering and there's no single type of tap that's right for every person, family or bathroom.
-By combining your own personal tastes with the functionality you require however, you can find the bathroom taps that are perfect for you.
+However, by combining your own personal tastes with the functionality you require, you can find the bathroom taps that are perfect for you.

 For more information, please see our taps buying guide.

 Now you know the type of bathroom tap you need, why not browse our extensive range?
 We’re sure you’ll find the perfect design at a great price.
 Click on the image below to begin shopping.